microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 Power Platform Data Gateway leverages the Azure Service Bus Relay service to communicate from the cloud to your on premise infrastructure.
 In GCC, GCC High and DOD there is a managed Azure Service Bus Relay namespace that lives in Azure for Government.

-If you want to have more control of the networking policies for the Azure Service Bus Relay instnace, we recommend you create your own in Azure for Government.
+If you want to have more control of the networking policies for the Azure Service Bus Relay instance, we recommend you create your own in Azure for Government.
 You can then configure your Power Platform Data Gateway instance to leverage your Azure Service Bus Relay instance in the steps below,

 [Configure a Custom Azure Service Bus Relay](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-azure-relay)

 Also, if you are using Azure for Government ExpressRoute and you want the Power Platform Data Gateway to use ExpressRoute, you need to make sure you include the following Azure service tags into your ExpressRoute configuration,

-* ServiceBus.USGovTexas
+* ````ServiceBus.USGovTexas````
-* ServiceBus.USGovVirginia
+* ````ServiceBus.USGovVirginia````

 You can find the full list of Azure for Government IP Ranges in the following document,